1. MAKE YOUR HOME MORE ENERGY EFFICIENT BEFORE BUYING A SOLAR SYSTEM.

 2. RESEARCH, RESEARCH, RESEARCH, BEFORE INVESTING IN A SOLAR SYSTEM.

 Your electric cooperative is a source of information you can trust.
 Experts at PVREA can answer basic questions, provide resource materials, direct you to reputable websites, and provide you with energy advice.
+Be sure to also check local city, county, and HOA requirements before getting too invested in the solar installation process.

 3. UNDERSTAND HOW A SOLAR SYSTEM MESHES WITH YOUR COOPERATIVE’S SYSTEM.